NipunRajput/ECommerce-application/README.md

 Project on implementing backend logic of a E Commerce Website

-This is backend setup for a E commerce website
+This is the backend setup for a E commerce website